kekse1/v3/README.md

 # kekse.biz
 v3

-.. the real version of all the JavaScript's is available in the `version.json` (which is being loaded and rendered in the web browser environment).
+.. the real version of all the JavaScript's is available in the `[./blob/git/version.json](version.json)`, which is, btw, being loaded and rendered in the web browser environment.

 ## Preview
 * https://kekse.biz/v3/test.html